 At Pick Up Limes, we always recommend getting nutrients from foods first before reaching for supplements and concentrates.
 Supplements are generally recommended only when we can't meet our requirements from food alone.
 The same is true for fats.
 Consuming fats from whole foods not only provides delicious flavours and helps keep us feeling full.
 They also provide the benefit of added fibre and various other nutrients.

 This isn't to say we should stay away from oils altogether.
 They're useful when baking or cooking.
 Our simple message is that moderation is important.
 When we listen to our hunger cues, we'll likely find that we feel full quite quickly after eating nourishing foods that contain fat.
 This is because fats are a concentrated energy source and provide 9 kcal/gram as opposed to carbohydrates and protein, which provide 4kcal/g.
 Generally speaking, adults don't need much of it.
 On the other hand, infants and children require more healthy fats in their diet for their growing bodies.
 As always, speak to a dietitian or doctor for more individualized recommendations.

-We've created a go-to list of oils below.
-Download it as a PDF for easy reference.
+We've created a go-to list below to help with choosing oils.
 When possible, we aim to incorporate flaxseed, hempseed, walnut and canola oil, as they have a higher omega-3 to omega-6 ratio.
 These oils are marked with an asterisk (*).
 Learn what the omega-3 to omega-6 ratio is and why it's important in our omega-3 article.

 A note on smoke points

 Some oils have higher smoke points.
 This means they're more appropriate for cooking because they don't burn as easily.
 Other oils with lower smoke points burn more easily and are better off consumed raw, as either drizzled over a dish or used for dressings and marinades.